-Cities, where a half of population of the Earth lives, become more and more vulnerable to the consequences of climate change.
+Cities, where a half of the population of the Earth lives, become more and more vulnerable to the consequences of climate change.
 For example, when in 2012 Hurricane Sandy caused the awful mayhem in New York or widespread waterlogging in Jakarta, Bangkok and Manila.

-Recently Intergovernmental Panel on Climate Change presented a report about cities and greenhouse effect.
+Recently the Intergovernmental Panel on Climate Change presented a report about cities and greenhouse effect.
 According to the report, the cities must take part in the emission reduction of greenhouse gas, which leads to the climate change.
 In accordance with the statistic, 80 % of emissions of greenhouse gas into the atmosphere and 75% of consumption of electricity belong to the urban area.

 The retrofitting process is one of the most important parts of the development of the urban ecosystem.
 If the cities follow this method, then the urban area will be more “green”.
 Such simple changes like heat insulation of walls and roofs, improved glazing of windows, energy-intensive illumination are capable to increase the quality of ecology in the city.
 Also, the houses of aerated concrete can improve the situation, because such buildings are more sustainable against a different natural disaster like earthquake or flood.